Armadillos have horrible eyesight

 And as safety measure: Never put a juice into your starter until after that juice has proven it is safe for the yeast by beginning to ferment first.
 Even a teaspoon of juice with preservatives will kill off your starter yeast.
 I also have two starters that I keep going at the same time just in case something does happen to one I still have the other.

 By the way, don’t put your hard cider into a freezer.
 Much of the water will turn to ice and the very drinkable liquid you have left over is much stronger and is called home-made Apple Jack, which is illegal in most states because it hasn’t been taxed.
 Freezing it will accidentally make a 40% proof brew.
-Accidentally freezing a second time after removing the ice will make higher in proof.
+Accidentally freezing a second time after removing the ice will make it higher in proof.

 Lastly, if you are using something like concord grape juice you might want to shorten the vigorous fermentation time to three days instead of six to retain sweetness.
 Because of its intense muscadine flavor concord grape juice can taste sour even with some residual sugar so I only work it three days, comes out great.
 In fact, if I do Welches regular concord grape juice three days with my starter, charge for a day, then refrigerate it tastes very close to a red lambrusco.
 I also do orange juice and the like for shorter times than cider depending upon the sugar content.
 If one gets a sour batch, one can always add sugar and still bottle.